riyabagi/kalpvriksha-2025-riya/README.md

 # kalpvriksha-2025-riya
-Kalpvriksha Program | Batch-2025: C Programming Assignments covering Calculator and CRUD operations.
+Kalpvriksha Program | Batch-2025: C Programming Assignments week 3.

 This program reads the students name and it prints the following
   1. number of names starting with vowel